 Lots of weighted blankets have issues with the weighted beads inside them moving around.
 Here, that’s not the case – each bead is in a tight pocket that doesn’t allow them to move around at all, so the weight stays consistent.

 Despite that, this blanket won’t feel ‘bumpy’ or uncomfortable since the premium cover is quite soft and comfortable.
 All of the materials are soft and sturdy with the stitching being quite good.

 Now, the issue with the cover is that the blanket might move around inside it since the ties are not well-made and often come loose.

-It’s a great weighted blanket all things considered until you look at the price.
-It’s much higher than most other weighted blankets, and you probably should wait for a deep discount before you buy it.
+It’s a great blanket... until you look at the price.
+It’s much higher than most of its competitors, and you probably should wait for a deep discount before you buy it.
 It’s good, but it might not be worth that price.
 It is a premium product after all.